DesyncTheThird/corne-keymap/readme.md

 ### Edit Overlay
 ![Edit Overlay](images/edit_overlay.png?raw=true)
 Activating the `Program` layer while on the `Edit` layer will activate the `Edit Overlay` layer on top (of the `Edit` layer).
 This is implemented via the tri-layer feature, so the layer keys may be released in any order without issue.

-This layer contains macros useful for text selection and deletion:
+The right hand is replaced by a slightly modified copy of the `Data` layer:
-- The three macros at the top enclose the current word with the listed brackets.
+- The three bracket macros enclose the current word with the listed brackets.
+(Compare with the bracket macros on the `Data` layer.)
 These macros also interoperate with the rollback feature.
-- The `< Del` and `Del >` macros delete the previous/forward characters in current word, respectively.
-If shifted, they delete to the beginning/end of the line instead.
-- `Select` macro selects the current word, or select the current line if shifted.
-Tapping the macro again extends the selection by one word, or one line if shifted.

 While this layer is active, the `LCTL` modifier is held for the `Delete` and `Page` keys, and `LSFT` is held for the `Home` and `End` keys.